MAGALA-RICHARD/apsimNGpy/doc/factorial_experiments.rst

-From the mean values obtained in both code examples, it is evident that nitrogen fertilizer has a greater influence on corn grain yield than plant population density, as reflected by the higher mean yield values
+From the mean values obtained in both code examples, it is evident that nitrogen fertilizer has a greater influence on corn grain yield than plant population density, as reflected by the higher mean yield values, especially at high nitrogen rates.

 Factorial Experiment with Cultivar Replacements
 -----------------------------------------------